Trunomi/trunomi-widgets/README.md

 * Clone this project: `git clone https://github.com/Trunomi/trunomi-widgets.git`
 * Install the module: `npm install --save ../trunomi-widgets` (being **../trunomi-widgets** the locatione of the cloned repository)

+### Deployment
+To deploy this kibrary to npm follow this steps:
+* Update the package version inside the `package.json` file
+* Properly configure the npm authentication
+* Run ```yarn publish```: this will bundle the library and push it to npm

 ### Usage
 Import the wanted widgets from the **trunomi-widgets**:
 ```js